berops/claudie/docs/creating-claudie-backup/creating-claudie-backup.md

 You now have everything you need to restore your input manifests to a new management cluster.

-!!! warning "These files will contain your credentials, DO NOT STORE THEM OUT IN THE PUBLIC"
+!!! warning "These files will contain your credentials, DO NOT STORE THEM OUT IN THE PUBLIC!"

 To restore the state on your new management cluster you can follow these commands.
 We expect that your default `kubeconfig` points to the new Management Cluster, if it does not, you can override it in the following commands using `--kubeconfig ./path-to-config`.